 The military scheduled elections for late 1945, which Vargas's hand-picked successor won.
-In 1946, Congress passed a new constitution that returned more autonomy to the states and separated the three branches of government (see p.
-4 of Political and Social Relations), seeking to prevent the rise of another strongman.
-Nevertheless, Vargas, who had served as a senator after the military removed him from the Presidency, handily won the democratic presidential election in 1950.
+In 1946, Congress passed a new constitution that returned more autonomy to the states and separated the three branches of government (see Political and Social Relations), seeking to prevent the rise of another

 Vargas's second administration was less successful, as the new constitution constrained the President, who lacked significant congressional support.
 The economy began to suffer from high foreign debt and inflation, damaging the reputations of many members of government.
 In 1954, a series of corruption scandals, including the murder of an Air Force officer, engulfed Vargas.
-In the face of government investigations and crumbling popular support.
-Vargas committed suicide that August.
+In the face of government investigations and crumbling popular support, Vargas committed suicide that August.

 In 1955, Juscelino Kubitschek, an ally of Vargas, was elected President.
 While the working class largely supported him, the military and powerful business interests distrusted Kubitschek.
-To gain support, the new President began work on several largescale infrastructure projects, such as dams and highways, seizing on growing enthusiasm for Brazil's role as a major global economy.
+To gain support, the new President began work on several largescale infrastructure projects, such as dams and highways. seizing on growing enthusiasm for Brazil's role as a major global economy.
 To signal Brazil's modernity and consolidate control over its vast territory, in 1960.
 Kubitschek founded Brasília in the Central-West to serve as the country's new modernist capital.
 While the nationalist infrastructure projects helped develop the country, the largescale public spending increased foreign debt and inflation, weakening the economy.

-In 1961, Vargas's former Minister of Labor protégé, João Goulart (also known as Jango), became President Jânio after Quadros, who had won the 1960 election. suddenly resigned without much reason.
-Like his mentor, Goulart was popular with the working class and had the support of labor unions and left-wing political movements.
+In 1961.
+Vargas's former Minister of Labor protégé.
+João Goulart (also known as Jango), became President after Jânio Quadros, who had won the 1960 election. suddenly resigned without much reason.
+Like his mentor.
+Goulart was popular with the working class and had the support of labor unions and left-wing political movements.
 His political orientation put him at odds with the military, middle class, and the Catholic Church, all of which feared he was too close to communist governments abroad.
 Goulart secured the passage of measures prevented foreign capital flight and supported controversial land reform bill in Congress.
 However, faced with the prospect of largescale wealth redistribution and strained diplomatic relations with anti-communist Western nations, the military ousted Goulart in a 1964 coup.